 3 tsp powdered cloves

-- Mix ingredients together in a glass jar, seal then shake to mix.
+- Place all the ingredients together into a glass jar, seal then shake to fully blend.

-- Store in a cool, dark place for two weeks, shaking the jar every other day.
+- Store in a cool, dark place for two weeks, shaking the vessel every other day.

 - Once ready, apply with cotton balls twice a day.
 Allow to air dry then apply a light dusting of cornstarch.